 Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-Parkinson's disease is a degenerative disorder affecting the dopaminergic neurons (neurons which produce dopamine) in the mid-region of the brain in the "Substantia Nigra" (where the motor neurons are located) causing a loss of motor skills, tremors, rigidity and slowness of movement (bradykinesia).
+Parkinson's disease is a degenerative disorder affecting the dopaminergic neurons (neurons which produce dopamine for nervous system communications) in the mid-region of the brain in the "Substantia Nigra" (where the motor neurons which activate muscles are located) causing a loss of motor skills, tremors, rigidity and slowness of movement (bradykinesia).
 The dysfunction and death of neurons diminishes the amount of dopamine available for communication with the nervous system to the muscle to perform movement of limbs and motor function.
 The dysfunction and death of neurons in this region of the brain are caused by an aggregation of a mis-folded protein called alpha-synuclein which either pass through the cell wall (Endocytosis) into the neuron or are natively resident in the neuron but due to its mis-folding and aggregation into insoluble, densely packed "fibrils", are not reprocessed by the cell's own lysosomes or passed out, but are accumulated as a plaque waste product known as Lewy bodies until the neuron cell becomes dysfunctional or bursts (Lysis).
 Properly folded, soluble alpha-synuclein proteins are an integral part of the neuron cell's repair apparatus and synaptic communication but the formation of Lewy bodies are found to be detrimental and eventually lethal to the neuron cell.The synuclein family of proteins:

 Alpha-synuclein (α-synuclein) is a dynamic protein, taking on various folded shapes and aggregating in chains (polymers: one dimensional chain also known as a dimer), depending on its intended purpose.